tedee-com/tedee-api-doc/docs/source/api-versioning.rst

 .. note::
     We recommend to upgrade to the latest available version of the API as soon as possible.
-    We do not guarante how long older versions willl be available.
+    We do not guarante how long older versions will be available.